 Taping – The hip area can be taped in place to provide immediate relief of pressure on the injured joint.

-Acupuncture – Acupuncture can be a useful therapy to increase and improve blood flow to the area.
+Acupuncture – acupuncture for si joint can be a useful therapy to increase and improve blood flow to the area.

 Electrotherapy – A mild electric current applied to the area can be useful in increasing blood flow to the SI joint.

 For moderate cases of SI joint pain, more active measures may be appropriate.
 These include: